mduckham/pnkg/webInterface/README.md

-# Australian placenames knowledge graph
+# Web-Based Visualization for Australian placenames knowledge graph

 ## Transforming Knowledge Graph Geospatial Data for Web-Based Visualization
 1. Transform the knowledge graph (TTL) file into a GeoJSON file